-All languages have similarities, be it in writing, grammar, speaking or in a few words.
-In this article we will present the similarities that the Japanese language has with other languages like Chinese, Portuguese, English, Korean and others.
+All languages have similarities, it can be in writing, grammar, speech or in some words.
+In this article we will present the similarities that the Japanese language has with other languages such as Chinese, Portuguese, English, Korean and others.

-Studying Japanese I realized that it has characteristics of several languages.
-This can happen because of history, influence, importation and even by chance because of the results of the collective unconscious.
+When studying Japanese I realized that it has characteristics of several languages.
+This can happen because of history, influence, importation and even by chance due to the results of the collective unconscious.

 What is the benefit of knowing languages that have similarities to Japanese?
-Maybe you are a curious polyglot, or want to find similar languages.
-Hope you enjoy this article and share it with friends.
+Perhaps you are a curious polyglot, or want to find similar languages.
+I hope you like this article and share it with your friends.

-But this is one of the few and only similarities to the Chinese language, because it pronounces it, and some spelling rules change completely.
-The only thing that stays beyond ideograms is simplicity.
+But this is one of the few similarities with the Chinese language, because it is pronounced, and some spelling rules change completely.
+The only thing that stands apart from the ideograms is simplicity.

-Chinese is a tonal language, while Japanese has few predefined syllables that sound does not change at all.
-The way of speaking of the Chinese is completely different from the Japanese.
-Japanese writing also has 2 other syllable alphabets that blend in with the ideograms imported from China.
+Chinese is a tonal language, while Japanese has so few pre-defined syllables that the sound does not change at all.
+The way of speaking in Chinese is completely different from Japanese.
+Japanese writing also has 2 other syllabic alphabets that are mixed with ideograms imported from China.

-As in German, when it will refer to just a particular thing in Japanese, the word is written together using ideograms.
-Both German and Japanese join words to form new ideas.
+As in German, when referring to just one thing in Japanese, the word is written together using ideograms.
+Both German and Japanese put words together to form new ideas.

-Sometimes it may seem confusing because the Japanese language has no space, but the similarities are visible, and it was one of the first things I noticed when learning Japanese.
+It can sometimes seem confusing because the Japanese language doesn't have space, but the similarities are visible, and it was one of the first things I noticed when learning Japanese.

-Japanese can be similar to sign languages for 2 reasons, firstly the simplicity of the language, and also because of the signs representing images in the mind, just as ideograms do.
+Japanese can be similar to sign languages for 2 reasons, firstly the simplicity of the language, and also because of the signs that represent images in the mind, as do ideograms.

 Sign language has a simple grammar and language.
 There are thousands of languages with a simple language, but the most similar to Japanese is sign language.

-The Japanese and Korean languages share many similarities, such as SOV (subject + object + verb) grammar, typology, honorifics, prefixes and so on.
-One of the differences between Japanese and Korean is that Korean grammar is much harder than Japanese.
+The Japanese and Korean language share several similarities, such as SOV grammar (subject + object + verb), typology, honorifics, prefix verbs, etc. One of the differences between Japanese and Korean is that Korean grammar is much more difficult than Japanese.

-About 40% of Korean vocabulary resembles Japanese.
+About 40% of Korean vocabulary bears resemblance to Japanese language.
 Like Japan, Korea was influenced by the Chinese language.
-Korea also had influences in the Japanese language, just as Japan also influenced Korea in some way.
+Korea also had influences on the Japanese language, in the same way Japan also influenced Korea in some way.

 The Portuguese language had a lot of influence on the Japanese language.
-The Portuguese arrived in Japan around 1542-1543 and were the first Europeans to establish a continuous and direct flow of trade between Japan and Europe.
+The Portuguese arrived in Japan around 1542-1543, being the first Europeans to establish a continuous and direct flow of trade between Japan and Europe.

-Over the years it has speculated that over 4,000 Japanese words have influenced the Portuguese and Portuguese language.
-So we have many similar words in both languages.
+Over the years, it has been speculated that more than 4,000 Japanese words were influenced by the Portuguese language and the Portuguese.
+That's why we have many similar words in both languages.

-It is believed that the tenten e maru (accent that changes the Japanese syllable) was created only because of foreign Portuguese living in Japan.
+It is believed that the try and maru (accent that changes the Japanese syllable) was created only because of the Portuguese foreigners who lived in Japan.

-Words like glass, alcohol, button, balance, bottle, jesus, cover, cup, cross, bread and tobacco are used in the Japanese language adapted to katakana writing.
+Words such as glass, alcohol, button, swing, flask, jesus, cape, cup, cross, bread and tobacco are used in the Japanese language adapted to katakana writing.

-Like Portuguese, Japan has had much influence from the English language in recent centuries.
-Nowadays most inventions and things that came up had their name derived from English.
+Like Portuguese, Japan has been heavily influenced by the English language in recent centuries.
+Nowadays most of the inventions and things that appeared had their name derived from English.

-These words borrowed from English are called wasei-eigo, something similar happens a lot in Portuguese, where we speak downloads, hashtag, update, billboard and smartphone.
+These words borrowed from English are called wasei-eigo, something similar happens a lot in English, where we talk about downloads, hashtags, updates, billboards and smartphones.

-For some reason, several Tupi-Guarani language families have striking similarities to the Japanese language.
-Words such as wall, rain, restless, and field flowers have almost identical pronunciation.
+For some reason, several Tupi-Guarani language families have striking similarities with the Japanese language.
+Words like wall, rain, restless and wildflowers are almost identically pronounced.

 It is not enough to have a similar pronunciation, Tupi-Guarani and Japanese have similar words with the same or similar meaning.
-Sometimes not just words but even Japanese grammar looks like Tupi-Guarani.
+Sometimes not only the words but even the Japanese grammar looks like Tupi-Guarani.

 Some insist that the Hebrews influenced Japan in some way, both in history and in the political system and language.
-Let’s not discuss this from here, because scholars totally contradict such a belief.
+We won't discuss it here, because scholars totally contradict such a belief.

 Still, there are slight similarities between the Hebrew language and the Japanese language.
 This happens in both writing and pronunciation, but there is a scientific explanation for such coincidences.

-The explanation for such a theory is what we call the collective unconscious.
-It is the idea that we all inherit trends, functional traits, virtual images that would be common to all human beings.
+The explanation for such a theory is what we call collective unconscious.
+It consists of the idea that we all inherit tendencies, functional traits, virtual images, which would be common to all human beings.
 Which explains several coincidences around the world.

 In addition to those mentioned, other scholars create theories similar to Japanese and other languages.
-Some claim that Japanese phonology is similar to those of the Austronesian languages as the Creole language.
+Some claim that Japanese phonology is similar to those of Austronesian languages such as Creole.

-Other researchers have tried to link Japanese with Indo-European languages, Dravidian languages, and other Eurasian languages.
-There are some similarities between the Altaic languages such as Turkish, Mongolian and others.
+Other researchers have tried to link Japanese with Indo-European languages, Dravidian languages, and with other Eurasian languages.
+There are some similarities between Altaic languages like Turkish, Mongolian and others.

-I do not rule out any possibility that these languages will influence each other.
+I don't rule out any possibility of these languages causing influences between them.
 Directly, indirectly or through the collective unconscious.

 Is that you?
-Do you know any other languages that resemble Japanese?
-Leave your comment on this subject and share it with friends!
+Do you know any other languages that are similar to Japanese?
+Leave your comment on this subject and share with friends!